Testing for the extent of instability in nearly unstable processes: Introduction and Motivation

 is the associated $p \times p$ companion matrix with spectral radius satisfying $\rho(A_n) < 1$ for all $n \geq 1$ and $\rho(A_n) \rightarrow 1$.
 Provided suitable assumptions of moments, the least-squares estimator is still shown to be consistent and asymptotically normal around $\theta_n$ with mixed rates (see Thm.
 3 and 4), and it is deduced as a corollary that, when $\rho(A_n) = 1 - c/v_n$,

 where $\lambda_1 = \pm 1$ (depending on the sign of the unit root in the unstable limit process) and the asymptotic variance $h_0^2 > 0$ is given as a function of $c$ and the eigenvalues of $A$, the limit matrix of $A_n$.
-However, although this result and the ones that may be found in the references above are very useful for understanding the behavior of the process and the estimator in the inner neighborhood of the unit circle, they definitely lack practical application.
+However, although this result and the ones that may be found in the references above are very useful for understanding the behavior of the process and the estimator in the inner neighborhood of the unit circle, they definitely lack practical application. \correc{Beyond the scope of this study, the concept of near-instability has also been defined for first-order INAR processes (AR with integer values), see \textit{e.g.} \citet{IspanyEtAl03}.
+In that case, the mean value of the counting sequence is assumed to converge to one, that is to the unstable setting of an INAR(1) process, and some kind of bridges are built between the stable and unstable rates.
+An application to nearly-critical Galton-Watson processes can be found in the same reference or more deeply in \citet{IspanyEtAl05}.
+Let us also mention the study of \citet{BarretoChan24} related to nearly-unstable INARCH(1) processes, still dealing with counting time series but in a heteroscedastic context.
+The reader is referred to the large bibliography on the topic given in this very recent article.}